rhyven/ericlight.com/content/Tech/G900I-update.md

 Author: Eric Light
 Tags: Android, Security, Linux
 Date: 2016-10-27
+Modified: 2020-04-12

 A couple months ago, [Check Point](http://www.checkpoint.com) revealed their discovery of the [Quadrooter vulnerability](http://blog.checkpoint.com/2016/08/07/quadrooter/) affecting the Qualcomm chipsets in oodles of Android phones.

-I use [CyanogenMod](http://www.cyanogenmod.org) on a Samsung Galaxy S5, so thankfully I [received patches](http://www.cyanogenmod.org/blog/cm-13-0-release-znh5y) for three of the four vulnerabilities in only a few days.
+I use --CyanogenMod-- [LineageOS](http://www.lineageos.org) on a Samsung Galaxy S5, so thankfully I [received patches](https://web.archive.org/web/20161223020015/http://www.cyanogenmod.org/blog/cm-13-0-release-znh5y) for three of the four vulnerabilities in only a few days.

 However, that last vulnerability was part of a proprietary binary blob for controlling the Qualcomm LTE chipset, only patchable by Samsung themselves.
 It took a while for the Samsung updates to roll out, and then I got distracted for a while, but I finally downloaded my firmware.
 The package I've used is "G900IDVU1CPH3", which seems to be compatible at least with the three NZ-based carriers, as well as all the Australian carriers.